Labiri/clis-wrapper/README.md

 >
 > **Use at your own risk.** We recommend waiting for the refactoring to complete before using this in production environments.

-A unified OpenAI API-compatible endpoint for multiple AI CLIs, currently supporting **Anthropic Claude** and **Google Gemini**.
+A unified OpenAI API-compatible endpoint for multiple AI CLIs, currently supporting **Anthropic Claude**, **Google Gemini**, and **Qwen Code**.
 The quickest and easiest way to leverage multiple AI providers through a single, standardized API interface.

 ## Attribution & History